Afraz496/dsr_gnn_pres/tensorflow_setup.md

 If you made it this far, well done!
 You now have a tucked away virtual environment ready for a lot of software.

-The first thing we need to do now is install

 ## Docker 🐳

 Dockerizing your project is a great way to freeze the development environment.
 It has the added benefit of being a more reproducible mechanism to ensure people working on your project do not have to struggle with packages/versioning etc. This is not your typical run of the mill Docker installation guide and actually includes a little bit of how-tos so you don't get lost in the installation.